topazape/LSTM_Chem/README.md

   );

 ```
-You can get 556134 SMILES.
+You can get 556134 SMILES in `dataset.smi`.
 According to the paper, the dataset was preprocessed and duplicates, salts, and stereochemical information were removed.
 So I made SMILES clean up script.
 Run the following to get cleansed SMILES.
 It takes about 10 miniutes or more.
 Please wait.
 ```console
 $ python cleanup_smiles.py datasets/dataset.smi datasets/dataset_cleansed.smi
 ```
 You can get 524812 SMILES.
 This dataset is used for training.
-### SMILES for fine-tuning
+#### SMILES for fine-tuning
-The article shows 5 TRPM8 antagonists for fine-tuning.
+The paper shows 5 TRPM8 antagonists for fine-tuning.
 ```console
 FC(F)(F)c1ccccc1-c1cc(C(F)(F)F)c2[nH]c(C3=NOC4(CCCCC4)C3)nc2c1
 O=C(Nc1ccc(OC(F)(F)F)cc1)N1CCC2(CC1)CC(O)c1cccc(Cl)c1O2